hijiriworld/intuitive-custom-post-order/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Intuitively, Order posts(posts, any custom post types) using a Drag and Drop Sortable JavaScript.
+Intuitively, Order Items (Posts, Pages, and Custom Post Types) using a Drag and Drop Sortable JavaScript.

 == Description ==

-Intuitively, Order posts(posts, any custom post types) using a Drag and Drop Sortable JavaScript.
+Intuitively, Order Items (Posts, Pages, and Custom Post Types) using a Drag and Drop Sortable JavaScript.
 Configuration is unnecessary.
 You can do directly on default WordPress administration.

-Excluding custom query which uses 'order' or 'orderby' parameters, in 'get_posts' or 'query_posts' and so on.
+Excluding Custom Query which uses 'order' or 'orderby' parameters, in query_posts()', 'WP_Query()', and 'get_posts'.

 == Installation ==